-Asturias languished in certain obscurity for centuries, and it’s impossible to say exactly when Lastres was founded.
+Asturias languished in absolute obscurity for centuries, and it’s impossible to say precisely when Lastres was founded.
 What we do know is that in 722, a de facto independent kingdom was established in Asturias, called the Regnum Asturoum.

 Yet it was not until 943 that Lastres was mentioned in an official document.
-History records that King Ramiro II of Leon donated funds to the Catholic parishes of Asturias, including Santa Maria de Sabada, which was Lastres initial title.
+History records that King Ramiro II of Leon donated funds to the Catholic parishes of Asturias, including Santa Maria de Sabada, which was Lastre’s original title.
 Right up until the 17th century, local fishermen were expected to pay a tribute towards the upkeep of the church, which stands intact today.

-In the 14th century Lastres and the Asturias region was integrated into the Kingdom of Spain – many of the era’s greatest explorers, sailors and aristocrats came from the region, and played a vital role in the Spanish court.
-However, Lastres’ true golden era was in the 17th century, when the village’s reputation as a major fishing center really exploded and vast fleets were built to harness the plentiful Atlantic bounty.
-A thriving industry supplied the markets of Castile y Leon and many fine mansions were built during this period.
+In the 14th century, Lastres and the Asturias region was integrated into the Kingdom of Spain – many of the era’s greatest explorers, sailors, and aristocrats came from the area and played a vital role in the Spanish court.
+However, Lastres’ true golden age was in the 17th century, when the village’s reputation as a major fishing center exploded, and vast fleets were built to harness the plentiful Atlantic bounty.
+A thriving industry supplied the markets of Castile y Leon, and many elegant mansions were constructed during this period.

 During the 18th century Bourbon dynasty and so-called ‘Age of Enlightenment,’ Asturias was one of the great centers of learning and produced several notable thinkers and reformers during the period.
 In 1757, the famous church of Santa Maria de Sabada was constructed, which was subsequently declared a monument in 1992 and is today one of the prettiest in northern Spain.

-Asturias would continue to play a defining role in the major events of the 20th century, not least the Spanish Civil War.
+Asturias would continue to play a defining role in the significant events of the 20th century, not least the Spanish Civil War.
 In 1934, local miners initiated a strike against the incoming far-right Christian government, the Spanish Confederation of the Autonomous Right (CEDA), which developed into a major revolutionary uprising against conservative forces.
-At one point the revolutionaries controlled the region’s capital, Oviedo, and it seemed like they would consolidate their hold over the region.
+At one point, the revolutionaries controlled the region’s capital, Oviedo, and it seemed like they would consolidate their hold over the area.
 However, General Francisco Franco put down the rebellion, killing many Asturians in the process.

-His death in 1975 heralded a new era of prosperity and hope for the citizens of Lastres, and indeed for the people of Spain.
-The region was granted autonomous status in 1981 and since the early 1980s, Asturias has gone from strength to strength.
+Franco’s death in 1975 heralded a new era of prosperity and hope for the citizens of Lastres, and indeed for the people of Spain.
+The region was granted autonomous status in 1981, and since the early 1980s, Asturias has gone from strength to strength.

-And so after much hardship and upheaval, Lastres is today a fitting symbol for 21st century Asturias – proud, optimistic, hardworking and incredibly diverse.
-Indeed, one might argue that the region is a microcosm of Spain as a whole, cramming into its borders everything from snowy mountains to sandy beaches, humble tapas bars to avant-garde restaurants.
+And so, after much hardship and upheaval, Lastres is today a fitting symbol for 21st century Asturias – proud, optimistic, hardworking, and incredibly diverse.
+Indeed, one might argue that the region is a microcosm of Spain as a whole, cramming into its borders everything from snowy mountains to sandy beaches, little tapas bars, to avant-garde restaurants.

-Yet, above all else, this is a part of the world largely untouched by mass tourism, meaning that at the right time of year, you will have Lastres virtually to yourself.
-It is simply one of Spain’s last great unknown treasures and a must-visit destination for any lover of great food, diverse scenery and the warmest hospitality you will find anywhere – Bienvenidos a Lastres!
+Yet, above all else, this is a part of the world largely untouched by mass tourism, meaning that you will have Lastres virtually to yourself at the right time of year.
+It is simply one of Spain’s last great unknown treasures and a must-visit destination for any lover of great food, diverse scenery, and the warmest hospitality you will find anywhere – Bienvenidos a Lastres!

 Gastronomy and Wine

 In terms of local restaurants, Lastres boasts a surprising number considering it is a small fishing village.
-Casa Eutimo on Calle San Antonio would be a good place to go searching for hearty, Asturian cooking, while Bitacora on Calle Real does great seafood tapas.
+Casa Eutimo on Calle San Antonio would be an excellent place to search for hearty, Asturian cooking, while Bitacora on Calle Real does great seafood tapas.

 But what would a good Asturian drink with all this wonderful food?
-Well, Asturias, unlike Galicia, is not celebrated for its wine production, although most restaurants will have a list of Spanish wines, particularly the whites from neighboring Galicia.
-Instead, Asturias is renowned for making the finest cider in Spain, which must be served in the traditional way: the cider is poured into the glass from a great height, the oxygen it acquires on the way down giving the drink an essential kick of freshness.
+Unlike Galicia, Asturias is not celebrated for its wine production, although most restaurants will have a list of Spanish wines, particularly the whites from neighboring Galicia.
+Instead, Asturias is renowned for making the best cider in Spain, which must be served traditionally: the cider is poured into the glass from a great height, the oxygen it acquires on the way down, giving the drink an essential kick of freshness.
 Top producers include Tierra Astur and Los Pomares.